+Air Force Special Operations Command's pararescuemen, also known as PJs, are the only Defense Department specialty specifically trained and equipped to conduct conventional or unconventional rescue operations.
+These battlefield airmen are the ideal force for personnel recovery and combat search and rescue.
 A PJ's primary function is as a personnel recovery specialist, with emergency medical capabilities in humanitarian and combat environments.
-PJs deploy in any available manner, to include air-land-sea tactics, into restricted environments to authenticate, extract, treat, stabilize and evacuate injured personnel.
+PJs deploy in any available manner, including air-land-sea tactics and into restricted environments to authenticate, extract, treat, stabilize and evacuate injured personnel.
 PJs participate in search and rescue, combat search and rescue, recovery support for NASA and conduct other operations as appropriate.

 Pararescuemen are among the most highly trained emergency trauma specialists in the U.S. military.
-They must maintain an Emergency Medical Technician - Paramedic qualification throughout their careers.
+They must maintain an emergency medical technician-paramedic qualification throughout their careers.
 With this medical and rescue expertise, along with their deployment capabilities, PJs are able to perform life-saving missions in the world's most remote areas.

 Their motto, "That Others May Live," reaffirms the PJ's commitment to saving lives and self-sacrifice.
-Without PJs, thousands of service members and civilians would have been unnecessarily lost in past conflicts and natural disasters.
+Without PJs, thousands of service members and civilians would have been lost unnecessarily in past conflicts and natural disasters.

 Pararescuemen endure some of the toughest training offered in the U.S. military.
 Their training, as well as their unique mission, earns them the right to wear the maroon beret.
-They complete the same technical training as EMT-Paramedics, plus the following physical and specialized training:
+They complete the same technical training as EMT-paramedics, plus the following physical and specialized training:

 This 10-week indoctrination course trains future PJs through extensive physical conditioning.
 Training accomplished at this course includes physiological training, obstacle course, rucksack marches, dive physics, dive tables, metric manipulations, medical terminology, cardiopulmonary resuscitation, weapons qualifications, PJ history and leadership reaction course.